Wives I see in intensive couples therapy want to know “Why do married men cheat?”

 Unfortunately, the participants weren’t acquired from a random source, so the results cannot reliably be generalized to the broader population of the unfaithful.
 And this study wasn’t just limited to men.
 However, researchers may one day look back on the Omarzu study and credit it for helping to clarify where more research is needed.
 Omarzu is a helpful new addition to our understanding of the emotional context of infidelity.

-Lack of Sexual Satisfaction in the Marriage.
-The Omarzu study suggests that unhappiness with their marital sex life may draw men into affairs.
+The Omarzu study also suggests that marital sexual unhappiness may draw men into affairs.
 Some men are comfortable compartmentalizing their sexual desires, but describe their marriage as an otherwise “happy” one.
 These “happily” married men are often massively distressed in couples therapy when they realize that they put their marriage and family in jeopardy because of their behavior.
 Power, privilege, and a sense entitlement also have a role to play with these otherwise “happy” husbands.
 This is backed up by other research which suggests that the greater the income disparity between a couple, the greater the likelihood of infidelity.

-Lack of Emotional Intimacy in the Marriage.
 I found some arguments and pseudo-research that claimed that this was the number one reason for men, but I could see little credible academic research to back it up.
-We know, however, that lack of emotional intimacy is more of an issue for unhappily married women.
+Lack of emotional intimacy is, however, more of an issue for unhappily married women.
 But it is also true for some men.
 Overall, men are reporting somewhat more emotional involvement with their affair partners than 30 years ago, but it’s still not a significant factor.

 Payback Affairs.
 Getting even with a cheating partner is a familiar theme in Hollywood movies, but it rarely plays out that way in real life.
 It does happen…just not that often.